CKalitin/ckalitin.github.io/_posts/1914-11-11-s-curve-examples.md

 The early growth of a technology is characterized by exponential improvements that do not make much of an impact for its total market share.
 The technology may be exponentially improving, but it is still not good enough for anyone to use it at scale.
 For example, Solid State Memory (SSDs) were conceived of in 1978 and were first released as a product in 1991.
 However, it took until the late 2000s for costs to drop low enough that they were considered a reasonable alternative to hard drives.

-- Note that the growth continues through recessions and depressions, look at AM Radio (Great Depression) and EV Adoption (Covid)

 <b>2.
 Initial Commercial Appeal</b>
 After this initial R&D phase, there is a smooth transition to a phase in which the technology begins to be adopted.
 It has exponentially declined in cost enough that it has its own niche.
 An example here is golf carts, they are a relatively small and niche market compared to all other vehicles, but it just so happens that the electric powertrain is more optimal for the user experience than an internal combustion engine.
 This means that electric vehicle technology can be adopted to golf carts, which in the grand scheme of things isn't a very large market, but is just a step along the path to market domination.